Small Business Finance

 Almost all new start-up business require some form of funding.
 Many entrepreneurs turn to their bank, but there are other numerous options to boost initial working capital requirements.
 This section details the available financing for small businesses from traditional loans to government grants as well as managing your accounts.

 Using invoice financing may help your cash flow.
 See how invoice finance can work for any business together with vital information on invoice finance factoring and discounting methods.
-This guide also covers the advantages and disadvantages of each method and whether it's right for you.
+This guide also covers the advantages and disadvantages of each method.